 Types of SIM cards

-SIM cards sold in Japan are mainly categorised into three contract systems.
+SIM cards sold in Japan are mainly categorised into three contract types.
 When living in Japan, having a Japanese number is necessary in various situations such as home contracts and work.
 Therefore, even for those who don’t often make calls, we strongly recommend subscribing to the Data + Voice plan among the options below.

-• Data-only plan: A plan designed solely for internet connectivity.
+- Data-only plan: A plan designed solely for internet connectivity.
 You cannot make voice calls or send messages.

-• Data + SMS plan: In addition to internet connectivity, SMS messaging is also available.
+- Data + SMS plan: In addition to internet connectivity, SMS messaging is also available.

-• Data + voice plan: A plan that includes both internet connectivity and voice calling.
+- Data + voice plan: A plan that includes both internet connectivity and voice calling.

 SIM cards come in various sizes.
 Although many smartphones support multiple card types, you need to choose a SIM card compatible with your device.
 Additionally, dual SIM capabilities, allowing for the insertion of two or more SIM cards, and e-SIM, which eliminates the need for physical cards, have also become popular.
 This allows for the use of both your home country’s SIM card and a Japanese SIM card simultaneously, providing great convenience.

-• Nano SIM: The smallest size of SIM card, primarily used in the latest smartphones and tablets.
+- Nano SIM: The smallest size of SIM card, primarily used in the latest smartphones and tablets.

-• Micro SIM: Slightly larger than Nano SIM, used in older smartphone models and some tablets.
+- Micro SIM: Slightly larger than Nano SIM, used in older smartphone models and some tablets.

-• Standard SIM: The largest size of SIM card, used in older mobile phones and some devices.
+- Standard SIM: The largest size of SIM card, used in older mobile phones and some devices.

-• e-SIM: An electronically embedded SIM card, providing no need for physical SIM card insertion.
+- e-SIM: An electronically embedded SIM card, providing no need for physical SIM card insertion.

 How to get a SIM card in Japan

-Purchase at a shop
+Buy at a shop

-There are many mobile shops scattered around city, making it very easy to find them.
-Especially in shopping malls or department stores, it’s common to find 4-5 shops lined up.
 It’s recommended for those who want to purchase a mobile device together or for those who want to inquire about various options while contracting.
 In areas where many foreigners live or in big cities, there are several shops that provide English support.
 Conversely, small companies may not have physical stores.

 Purchase online